YuhichYOC/Alfresco-ce-deploy/readme.md

 # How to deploy Alfresco community edition 6.1.2 distribution zip on your machine

+## 2020-10-18 : I commited Deployer and build.py.
+Take a look at how_to_use_this.md.

 # Alfresco can't startup without these things
 ## You have to set up these components
 1. Alfresco